algolia/react-element-to-jsx-string/README.md

 ### reactElementToJSXString(ReactElement[, options])

-**options.collapseWhitespace: boolean, default true**

-  If true, props that are arrays or plain objects are rendered on a single line.

-  If false, array and plain object props are rendered using `stringifyObject` from the [`stringify-object`](https://github.com/yeoman/stringify-object) package.
-Each entry of the plain object or array is printed on a new line, and nested objects and arrays are rendered with proper indentation.

 **options.displayName: function(ReactElement)**

   Provide a different algorithm in charge of finding the right display name (name of the underlying Class) for your element.